tnoonanjr/spotify-dashboard/README.md

 **User Authentication**: The app uses Python and the Spotify API to handle authentication flows, including login and logout, allowing users to securely access their personal Spotify data.
 <br>
 ## Development
 Spotify Dashboard is powered by the Spotipy library for backend operations and Flask to render HTML and CSS.
-JavaScript functions reinforce the front end:
+JavaScript functions reinforce the front end by:
 - Parsing and rendering data from the Spotify API.
 - Juggling tabs for stats of users' short to long range listening habits.
 - Enhancing the user interface with interactive elements and real-time updates.